Lisbon is Always Smiling

-If you are seeking a vibrant yet relaxed Western European destination that offers it all, and with lower prices, amazing wine, friendly people, art and a wonderful climate, the answer is Lisbon, Portugal.
-Whether it’s family vacation, honeymoon, a solo holiday or a celebration with friends, Lisbon is always smiling.
+If you are seeking a vibrant yet relaxed Western European destination that offers it all, and with lower prices, amazing wine, friendly people, art, and a wonderful climate, the answer is Lisbon, Portugal.
+Whether it’s a family vacation, a honeymoon, a solo holiday, or a celebration with friends, Lisbon is always smiling.

 We’ll share some tips and thoughts on what to do in and around Lisbon, Portugal.
 We recommend this wonderful and flexible destination for a few days or considerably longer.
 It’s great if you have a bit more time to branch out and enjoy the rest of what Portugal or neighboring Spain has to offer.

 Let’s cover the basics of communication.
 Lisbon is a melting pot.
 While Portuguese is the official language, it is by no means your only mode of communication.
 English is so widely spoken it will get you just about anywhere.
 Since Portuguese is based on Latin, your Spanish, French or Italian can be handy to fill things in especially if you explore the countryside.
 But don’t worry, people are very friendly and things like menus, signs, or maps are typically printed in a number of languages.